 Stephanie Slade (18:34):

-Yeah, so I am a libertarian small L libertarian.
-I work for a libertarian magazine, but at Reason, we talk about us being big tent libertarians, meaning there's a lot of different ways that you can come to your libertarian views and we're not going to try to kick you out of the tent just because you don't.
-And so one of the ways, I wrote an article a few years ago in which I differentiated between what I call political libertarianism and comprehensive libertarianism, so I am a political libertarian.
-I think that liberty is basically the highest political value.
-It's the thing that I want my government to be emphasizing and prioritizing, but that doesn't mean that I believe that is the highest value in life.
-More broadly outside of the governmental sphere.
-I think there are many more important things besides just maximizing liberty in every sphere of life in your relations with your family or with your neighbors.
-I do not think trying to maximize your own personal autonomy
+So I am a Libertarian, small-L libertarian.
+I work for a Libertarian magazine, but at Reason we talk about us being big tent Libertarians, meaning there's a lot of different ways that you can come to your Libertarian views, and we're not going to try to kick you out of the tent just because you don't.
+And so one of the ways I wrote an article a few years ago in which I differentiated between what I call political Libertarianism and comprehensive Libertarianism.

-Or liberty is the right way to be living your life.
-So that makes me, I think a political libertarian, but not what I call in my article a comprehensive libertarian where somebody might say, no, I really think that liberty is just the highest value for me in all spheres of life.
-Those are two different ways to be libertarian.
+Those are two different ways to be Libertarian.
 It depends who you're talking to, where they're going to come down on that.
-I have friends and colleagues who are much closer to a pure comprehensive libertarian perspective than I am.
-I still think that I count as libertarian though because I do want government and we can come together because our public policy preferences are going to be very much overlapping.
+I have friends and colleagues who are much closer to a pure comprehensive Libertarian perspective than I am.
+I still think that I count as Libertarian though, because I do want a government that can come together because our public policy preferences are going to be very much overlapping.

 Mitch Daniels (20:00):